-Other Claims: If you require an item or service which is covered under this Extended Health benefit, visit the supplier of your choice and discuss the cost.
+Manual claims: If you require an item or service which is covered under this Extended Health benefit, visit the supplier of your choice and discuss the cost.
 Pay the supplier and obtain a receipt.
 The receipt should identify the date, item/service purchased, name and address of the supplier, price paid, quantity (where applicable) and the name of the person receiving the item/service (i.e. you or your dependent).
 Hold all your receipts until they exceed the annual deductible.
-Then obtain a Pacific Blue Cross Extended Health Care Claim Form from CARESnet.
-Complete your claim by carefully following the instructions on the CARESnet website.
+Then obtain a Pacific Blue Cross Extended Health Care Claim Form from PBC's Member Profile.
+Complete your claim by carefully following the instructions on the claim form.
 Send your completed claim form and original receipts to Pacific Blue Cross at the address shown on the form.
 Keep a copy of the receipts for your records, as Pacific Blue Cross will not return the originals.

-When your claim has been processed, Pacific Blue Cross will send a cheque to your home address, or via direct deposit if you have selected that option.
+Claim payments: When your claim has been processed, Pacific Blue Cross will send a cheque to your home address, or via direct deposit if you have selected that option.
 You may wish to save the "Explanation of Benefits" that accompanies the claim payment, for income tax purposes.

-The annual deductible is applied only once per person or family in a calendar year.
+Annual deductible: The annual deductible is applied only once per person or family in a calendar year.
 Once the deductible has been exceeded, you may submit a claim at any time.
 You may also submit additional claims during the year.